 So what are the other ingredients that go into this taramasalata?
 No Greek yogurt whatsoever but olive oil and lemon juice.
 And another surprising element: soaked bread!

-My taramasalata version is pretty thick.
+My taramasalata recipe is pretty thick.

 And I like it that way.
 But just like I say below in the recipe: you can add extra olive oil or water if you like it more runnier.
 Even unsweetened yogurt.
 I used canned cod roe here.
 Of course any other (fresh) roe will do as well.